LarsonLaugh/Counterfusion/README.md

 ```

 ## Usage

-The notebook is systematically organized into various sections, each concentrating on different elements of scattering
+#### Edge class
-models:
+1. Define interactions

-1. **Fundamentals of Scattering Models**: Introduces the basic concepts and mathematical foundations of scattering
+2. Define the sequence of interactions
-   models.
+#### System class
-2. **Simulation of Scattering Phenomena**: Provides code examples for simulating scattering, demonstrating how to
+3. Define the system constituted by several Edge instances.
-   implement and visualize these models.
+4. Define the individual paths of flows
-3. **Analysis and Interpretation**: Discusses how to interpret the results obtained from the simulations, with an
+5. **Analysis and Interpretation**: Discusses how to interpret the results obtained from the simulations, with an
    emphasis on understanding the physical implications.

 ## License